-People living with HIV are often not subjected to testing for infection with the hepatitis C virus (HCV), according to American research published in the online edition of Clinical Infectious Diseases.
+People with HIV are not often tested for hepatitis C virus (HCV) infection, according to the American Clinical Infectious Diseases.
 The retrospective study examined screening practices in seven areas of care between primary and 2000 2011.
 The frequency of testing increased, but the practice varies considerably among sites, and in some cases individuals with high-risk behavior were often not tested for HCV.

 "Testing for HCV incidence varies between sites and the improvement in the frequency of screening is also variable, underscoring the need for US-based guidelines to inform practices of HIV," the authors write.